Confirm-Solutions/imprint/research/berry/tutorial.md

 util.setup_nb()
 ```

-# An introduction to analyzing trial designs with Kevlar.
+# An introduction to analyzing trial designs with Imprint.

 We're going to analyze a three arm basket trial following the design of [Berry et al. (2013)](https://pubmed.ncbi.nlm.nih.gov/23983156/).